-In addition to the above please note that fixings should never be made to the following wall areas due to the presence of electrical cabling:
+In addition to the above please note that fixings should never be made to the following wall areas:-

 - a) Directly above or below any electrical socket outlet, switch or appliance. - b) Directly horizontal to any electrical socket outlet, switch or appliance.